jmagman/flutter-wiki/Experimenting-with-null-safety-in-Flutter.md

 ### More information

-A good example of all this is the [null safe sample](https://github.com/mit-mit/samples/tree/null-safety/null_safety) [link needs updating when this merges into flutter/samples]
+A good example of all this is the [Flutter null safety sample](https://github.com/flutter/samples/tree/master/experimental/null_safety).

 ## Use null-safe dependencies